 - We’ve added an agent that would warn us when it is 95% full.
 And still the web server crashed because we were incorrectly monitoring it, we set the percentage level too high.
 That’s why it was truly unpredictable.

 Yes, it requires experience and expertise to know so and do so.
-Ignoring it would only cause more surprises, because predictions and monitoring are tightly coupled.
-Both are essential to Planning, and we’d see that later in the series.
+Ignoring it would only cause more surprises, because Predictions and monitoring are tightly coupled.
+Both are essential to Planning, and we’d see why later in the series.

 A sudden change in priorities (singular) is somewhat also truly unpredictable.
 But sudden changes (plural) in priorities are predictable.
 It would make the effort of Spring Planning non-beneficial.